meihaojie/Fe_Zn_system/README.md

 You are advised to cite the following paper if the dataset and/or the potential are used in your publications:

-> Haojie Mei, Luyao Cheng, Liang Chen, Feifei Wang, Jinfu Li, Lingti Kong.
-Development of machine learning interatomic potential for zinc.
-Computational Materials Science 233(30):112723, 2024. https://doi.org/10.1016/j.commatsci.2023.112723
+> Haojie Mei, Luyao Cheng, Liang Chen, Feifei Wang, Guiqin Yang, Jinfu Li, Lingti Kong.
+Zn segregation in BCC Fe grain boundaries and its role in liquid metal embrittlement revealed by atomistic simulations.
+Journal of Materials Science & Technology, in press. [https://doi.org/10.1016/j.jmst.2024.10.052](https://doi.org/10.1016/j.jmst.2024.10.052).

 ## Training set (Fitting\_data)
 The training dataset that can be used readily by the MLIP.